 - Safe weight loss 0.5 to 1% of body weight per week

-4 - Adopt a gradual change
+4 - Adopt gradual change

 The principle of progressiveness is surely the most important principle when an athlete begins a dry period, both in the reduction phase and in the reintroduction of calories.